Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Off-policy sampling

 As we have seen, using a separate behaviour policy that samples all actions sufficiently often may lead to stronger convergence guarantees, even if it increases the variance of the gradient estimates in most of the space, as what matters is what happens in the high variance regions, which are usually close to the boundaries.
-Figure~\ref{fig:simplex_variance} shows the ratios of gradient variances between on-policy policy gradient without baseline, on-policy policy gradient with the minimum variance baseline, and off-policy policy gradient using importance sampling~(IS) where the sampling distribution is $\mu(a) = \frac{1}{2} \pi(a) + \frac{1}{6}$, i.e. a mixture of the current policy $\pi$ and the uniform distribution.
+Fig.~\ref{fig:simplex_variance} shows the ratios of gradient variances between on-policy PG without baseline, on-policy PG with the minimum variance baseline, and off-policy PG using importance sampling~(IS) where the sampling distribution is $\mu(a) = \frac{1}{2} \pi(a) + \frac{1}{6}$, i.e. a mixture of the current policy $\pi$ and the uniform distribution.
 While using the minimum variance baseline decreases the variance on the entire space compared to not using a baseline, IS actually \emph{increases} the variance when the current policy is close to uniform.
 However, IS does a much better job at reducing the variance close to the boundaries of the simplex, where it actually matters to guarantee convergence.

-This suggests that convergence of policy gradient methods is not so much governed by the variance of the gradient estimates in general, but rather by the variance in the worst regions, usually near the boundary.
-While baselines can reduce the variance, they generally cannot prevent the variance in those regions from exploding, leading to do the policy getting stuck.
+This suggests that convergence of PG methods is not so much governed by the variance of the gradient estimates in general, but by the variance in the worst regions, usually near the boundary.
+While baselines can reduce the variance, they generally cannot prevent the variance in those regions from exploding, leading to the policy getting stuck.
 Thus, good baselines are not the ones reducing the variance across the space but rather those that can prevent the learning from reaching these regions altogether.
-Large values of $b$, such that $R(\tau) - b$ is negative for most trajectories, achieve precisely that.
-On the other hand, due to the increased flexibility of sampling distributions, importance sampling can limit the nefariousness of these critical regions, offering better convergence guarantees despite not reducing the variance everywhere.
+Large values of $b$, such that $r(a_i) - b$ is negative for most actions, achieve precisely that.
+On the other hand, due to the increased flexibility of sampling distributions, IS can limit the nefariousness of these critical regions, offering better convergence guarantees despite not reducing variance~everywhere.

-One important point is that, although importance sampling is usually used in reinforcement learning to correct for the distribution of past samples~\citep[e.g.,][]{munos16retrace}, we advocate here for expanding the research on designing appropriate sampling distributions, a line of work which has a long history in statistics~\citep{liu2008monte}.
+Importantly, although IS is usually used in RL to correct for the distribution of past samples~\citep[e.g.,][]{munos16retrace}, we advocate here for expanding the research on designing appropriate sampling distributions as done by~\citet{hanna2017data, hanna2018importance} and \citet{parmas2019unified}.
+This line of work has a long history in statistics~\citep[c.f.,][]{liu2008monte}.